dotnet/docs-aspire/docs/messaging/azure-event-hubs-component.md

 > [!IMPORTANT]
 > Even though we are creating an Event Hub using the `AddEventHub` at the same time as the namespace, as of .NET Aspire version `preview-5`, the connection string will not include the `EntityPath` property, so the `EventHubName` property must be set in the settings callback for the preferred client.
 Future versions of Aspire will include the `EntityPath` property in the connection string and will not require the `EventHubName` property to be set in this scenario.

-In the _Program.cs_ file of `ExampleService`, the connection can be consumed using by calling of the supported Event Hubs client extension methods:
+In the _:::no-loc text="Program.cs":::_ file of `ExampleService`, the connection can be consumed using by calling of the supported Event Hubs client extension methods:

 ```csharp
 builder.AddAzureEventProcessorClient(